sam-wee/edb-osp/_resources/1-shntertainment.md

 ##### The secret ingredient is love

 ![Image](/images/shntertainment-resources/SHNtertainment-recipe-1.jpg)
 Stuck at home?
 Then there is no better time than to be a masterchef.
-Check out some of theses recipes that we have put together so that you can have a chance at being the next Michelin chef!
-If you have a signature dish, write to us a hello@singaporeglobalnetwork so we can share your recipe with the rest!
+Check out some of these recipes that we have put together so that you can have a chance at being the next Michelin chef!
+If you have a signature dish, write to us at hello@singaporeglobalnetwork so we can share your recipe with the rest!

 - [Recipe Ideas for Staying at Home](https://www.singaporeglobalnetwork.com/food-for-thought/from-the-community/recipe-ideas-for-staying-at-home)